Exploring the Buffalo Soldiers Museum, Houston, Texas

 Cathey Wiliams

 You find many stories as you walk the halls of the museum.
-One that stood out was that of Cathay Williams, the first woman Buffalo Soldier.
+One who stood out was Cathay Williams, the first woman Buffalo Soldier.
 She was a 22-year-old African American woman, born a slave, who served as a cook for General Sheridan during the Civil War.
-Inspired to join Buffalo Soldiers, she changed her name to protect her identity to William Cathay and enlisted in Missouri.
-She also attained the distinction as a sharpshooter.
-She served in 38th infantry and marched as a Buffalo Soldier to New Mexico in 1868.
-After the long troop march to New Mexico, she became ill and her true identity was discovered.
-She was discharged and lived in Colorado in 1892 where she most likely died before the turn of the century.
-Williams was the first woman to enlist in the military some eighty years before women would be admitted to the military.
+Inspired to join the Buffalo Soldiers, she changed her name to William Cathay to protect her identity and enlisted in Missouri.
+She also attained the distinction of being a sharpshooter.
+She served in the 38th Infantry and marched as a Buffalo Soldier to New Mexico in 1868.
+After the long troop march to New Mexico, she became ill, and her true identity was discovered.
+She was discharged and lived in Colorado in 1892, where she most likely died before the turn of the century.
+Williams was the first woman to enlist in the military, more than 80 years before women were admitted.

-The Houston Riot in August 1917 was the largest court-martial in the history of the military where sixty-four soldiers faced charges.
-The soldiers were there for the construction of new military installations in and around Houston, Texas.
-One evening a soldier saw a policeman assaulting a black female.
-Soon the soldiers massed and attacked the police.
-The riot involved 156 soldiers in the racial charged Texas town.
+The Houston Riot in August 1917 was the largest court-martial in military history, with 64 soldiers facing charges.
+The soldiers were assigned to construct new military installations in and around Houston, Texas.
+One evening, a soldier saw a policeman assaulting a black female.
+Soon, the soldiers massed and attacked the police.
+The riot involved 156 soldiers in the racially charged Texas town.
 The riot left seventeen people dead.
-The twenty-two-day court-martial was held in San Antonio and the sentences were implemented on December 10.
-Nineteen soldiers were hanged and forty-one served life sentences.
+The twenty-two-day court-martial was held in San Antonio, and the sentences were implemented on December 10.
+Nineteen soldiers were hanged, and forty-one served life sentences.

 EXHIBITS